Kelechi Nwakali praised as the "heir" to Mikel Obi

 Kelechi Nwakali put in a man of the match display for the Super Eagles against Atletico Madrid.

-The 19-year-old played alongside his brother Chidiebere Nwakali as the Super Eagles were beaten 3-2 by Europa League winners Atletico Madrid in the GOtvMaxCup match played on Tuesday, May 22.
+The 19-year-old was in action for all 90 minutes as the Super Eagles were beaten 3-2 by Europa League winners Atletico Madrid in the GOtvMaxCup match played on Tuesday, May 22.

-Kelechi opened the scoring for Nigeria in the 31st went he sent a well drilled shot that beat Jan Oblak from distance and was superb against superstars such as Gab, Thomas Partey and Angel Correa.
+Kelechi opened the scoring for Nigeria in the 31st went he sent a well drilled shot that beat Jan Oblak from distance and was superb in midfield against superstars such as Gabi, Thomas Partey and Angel Correa.

 His performance on the night did not go unnoticed by football loving Nigerians who took to Twitter to hail the youngster.